elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> You should remember the names of the engines to ensure that the features work in all environments.
-Otherwise, you have to write a polyfill.
+      <strong>Interview Response:</strong> It is good to remember the names of engines to ensure features work in all environments.
+If not, we must write a polyfill.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Code names are used in developer articles on the internet, so we should remember them.
-As an example, if a specific feature is supported by the V8 engine, then it probably works in Chrome and Opera.
+      <strong>Technical Response:</strong> The code names are good to remember because they get used in developer articles on the internet.
+For instance, if "V8 supports a feature X, " it probably works in Chrome and Opera.
     </div>
   </div>
 </details>